PERSOL HR DATA BANK in APAC

 Minimum wages

 In order to enable laborers to earn a living that is decent from the viewpoint of humanity, the government shall establish a wage policy that protects the worker/laborer.
-The wage policy that protects workers/laborers shall include minimum wages (Labor Law, Article 88, Paragraphs 2 and 3, Item a).
-Entrepreneurs are prohibited from paying wages lower than the minimum wages (Labor Law, Article 88E, Paragraph 2).
+The wage policy that protects workers/laborers shall include minimum wages (Manpower Law, Article 88, Paragraphs 2 and 3, Item a).
+Entrepreneurs are prohibited from paying wages lower than the minimum wage (Manpower Law, Article 88E, Paragraph 2).

-The minimum wage consists of the provincial minimum wage (UMP) and the Regency/city-level minimum wage (UMK) (Labor Law Article 88C, Paragraph 1, Paragraph 212).
-The minimum wage formula takes into account the economic growth rate, inflation rate, and certain indicators (Labor Law, Article 88D, Paragraph 213).
+The minimum wage consists of the provincial minimum wage (UMP) and the Regency/city-level minimum wage (UMK) (Manpower Law Article 88C, Paragraph 1, Paragraph 212).
+The minimum wage formula takes into account the economic growth rate, inflation rate, and certain indicators (Manpower Law, Article 88D, Paragraph 213).

 Retirement benefits

-Retirement benefits include Severance Pay, Reward for Service, Compensation Pay, and Detachment Money.
-The method of calculation of retirement benefits is defined in the Labor Law.
-(Here, "wages" mean fixed pay that includes basic salary and fixed allowance.)
-Since specific formulae for each payment is stipulated in the Labor Law for each reason for dismissal, it is necessary for laborers to consult the legislation in force at the time of retirement.
+Retirement benefits generally include Severance Pay (Uang Pesangon), Tenure Award (Uang Penghargaan Masa Kerja), Compensation of Rights (Uang penggantian hak yang seharusnya diterima), and Detachment Money (Uang Pisah).
+The method of calculation of retirement benefits is based on wages and defined in the Manpower Law.
+(Here, "wages" shall mean the fixed pay that includes basic salary and fixed allowance.)
+Specific formulae for each payment are stipulated in the Manpower Law for reasons for dismissal, and it is necessary for employers to consult the legislation in force at the time of retirement.

 -

-The calculation of severance pay shall at minimum be at least as follows (Labor Law, Article 156, Paragraph 2):
+The calculation of severance pay shall, at minimum, be at least as follows (Manpower Law, Article 156, Paragraph 2):

 -